 Sue: I know some people will laugh at me for saying this, but the carpentry is fantastic.
 I’m deadly serious.
 The BBC had some great carpenters.
 Has anyone made a documentary about the carpentry in Doctor Who?
 They haven’t?
 They should.
 If I could go back in time and live my life all over again, I’d be a carpenter for the BBC.

 Me: Just think, you could have erected Paradise Towers.

 It’s Father’s Day today and Nicol gave me a lovely card.
 It was homemade (always the best kind), and it featured the TARDIS exterior on the outside and a photo of me posing next to the 10th Doctor’s console at the Doctor Who Experience on the inside.

 Nicol: Sorry about the mistake.

 Nicol: It’s Matt Smith’s TARDIS on the outside and David Tennant’s TARDIS on the inside.
 I know it’s not quite right.

-Sue: For ****’s sake, Neil!
-You are turning this whole family into bloody ming-mongs!
-It’s bad enough that you’ve dragged me into this world of yours – you can’t drag Nicol in as well.
-I’m going to have to put my foot down.
+Sue: For ****’s sake, Neil.
+It’s bad enough that you’ve dragged me into this world of yours, you can’t drag Nicol in as well.

-Me: It’s not my fault!
-Blame her boyfriend, Richard!
-He’s making her watch all the Matt Smith episodes.
-I have nothing to do with it!
+Me: Blame her boyfriend.
+He’s making her watch the Matt Smith episodes.
+I have nothing to do with this.

 Nicol: Given that it’s Father’s Day, do you want me to watch Doctor Who with you tonight?